nuxeo-archives/org.eclipse.ecr/README.md

 ## How to build and run

-This project is built using maven tycho.
+This project is built using Maven Tycho.
 The only requirement is to use the 3.0.3 version of maven.
 For building the p2 repository you have to invoke the following command line: